lnk00/portfolio/src/posts/how-i-setup-my-macbook-for-development.md

 ### Text Editor

-I'm the type of dev who have switched a lot of times between text editor, I've probably tried every decent editor and i ended using VIM.
-I've started my dev journey by writing code using a terminal based text editor with EMACS when I was student.
-Then I was in a discovering phase where I tried Sublim Text, Visual Studio Code, IntelliJ, Atom, and few others.
-In every single one of them there was something I didn't like, from the lack of customisation to the over consumption of resources I wasn't fully satisfied of my workflow while I was programming.
-I finally come back t the basics and try another terminal based text editor, VIM.
-It can be really powerful once you get used to the keyboard only editing and you customized it to your needs.
-For the customisation part I use LUNAR VIM which is a pre configured version of VIM.
-Since 2 years now I use only VIM to edit my code and even this blog article you are reading right now.
-I'm pretty happy with the workflow I'm working with now and I don't feel anymore the need to switch between text editors.
+As a developer, I've tried my fair share of text editors over the years, experimenting with everything from EMACS to Sublime Text, Visual Studio Code, IntelliJ, Atom, and others.
+However, in each one, I found something that didn't quite meet my needs, whether it was a lack of customization options or excessive resource consumption.
+Eventually, I returned to basics and tried a terminal-based text editor: VIM.
+While it takes time to adjust to its keyboard-only editing style, VIM can be incredibly powerful and customizable.
+To help with customization, I use LUNAR VIM, which is a pre-configured version of VIM.
+For the past two years, I've used VIM exclusively to write code, including this very blog post.
+I'm quite satisfied with my current workflow and have no desire to switch to another text editor.

 Link to [Lunar VIM](https://www.lunarvim.org)

 ### Utilities

-I don't use a lot of different software in my daily routine, I'm into minimalism and I think the less I use the more efficient I'm.
-This being said, I always have Apple music open to have an ambient sound either with music or podcast.
-I also use TickTick for my weekly planning/task management and slack to communicate easily with people I work with.
+I don't use a lot of different software in my daily routine, as I prefer a minimalist approach to maximize efficiency.
+That being said, I always have Apple Music open to provide ambient sound, whether it's music or a podcast.
+Additionally, I use TickTick for weekly planning and task management, and Slack for seamless communication with my colleagues.

+### Conclusion

+In conclusion, I am a firm believer in minimalism and strive to maintain a streamlined setup to maximize productivity and minimize distractions.
+My tools and equipment are carefully selected to cater to my specific needs, and I am always on the lookout for ways to improve my workflow.
+By keeping my setup lean and efficient, I am able to focus my attention on what truly matters: crafting excellent software and enjoying the process.
+Whether you are a software developer or someone who simply wants to optimize their work environment, I encourage you to explore the possibilities and find what works best for you.